github/rust-gems/crates/bpe/README.md

 Naive implementations for the other two operations will essentially have similar problems: either performance becomes very bad or counting is imprecise.

 This library presents novel algorithms to compute BPE encodings which address those problems.
-For the standard encoding or counting task, the algorithm will beat the Rust tiktoken implementation by 4x despite tiktoken using heuristics to speed up the encoding, but may lead to "incorrect" results.
+For the standard encoding or counting task, the algorithm is about 10x faster than the Huggingface BPE tokenizer.
+The comparison with the Rust tiktoken implementation is more subtle, because pre-tokenization obscures the performance of the BPE algorithm by keeping BPE inputs small.
+In typical cases the algorithm performs similar to tiktoken, but worstcase inputs show the algorithm scales linearly where tiktoken scales quadraticly.

 ## Prior Art